juanma-wp/enterprise-block-editor/Module 9 Performance and Optimization/01 Optimizing JavaScript for Gutenberg.md

 }
 ```

-To automatically generate the `static` and `dynamic` dependencies for a script module registered with `viewScriptModule`, you can run `npm run build` or `wp-scripts start` using the `--experimental-modules` flag.
+To automatically generate the `static` and `dynamic` dependencies for a script module registered with `viewScriptModule`, you can run `npm run build` or `wp-scripts start` with the `--experimental-modules` flag.

-For the following `view.js`, registed as a `viewScriptModule`, will be loaded as an ES module in the browser and its dependencies will be loaded directly in the browser.
+The following `view.js` registed as a `viewScriptModule` will be loaded as an ES module in the browser and its dependencies will be loaded directly in the browser.

 ```js
 /* eslint-disable no-console, import/no-unresolved */